 Republican U.S. Senate candidate George Allen visited Chantilly-based First Line Technology, a small business defense contractor, Tuesday to discuss possible defense cuts.

-Federal budget cuts of $1 trillion could occur in January if Congress does not reach a compromise on the federal budget.
-Half of those cuts could impact the department of defense and other contractors, including First Line Technology.
+Federal budget cuts of $1 trillion could occur in January if Congress does not reach a compromise on the federal budget. , including First Line Technology.

 Allen, campaigning for his old seat in the U.S. Senate, discussed those concerns with Amit Kapoor, president of First Line Technology, and Randy Sakowitz, vice president.
 Allen asked them what concerns they had with the current budget situation.